 Boeing's Starliner spacecraft has indeed reached the International Space Station on its maiden manned flight, but the numerous issues that accompanied it remain unresolved.
 As a result, its return to Earth has been postponed until at least June 26.
 The spacecraft, which brought NASA astronauts, Barry Wilmore and Sunita Williams, to the ISS, encountered a helium leak even before launch.
 Nevertheless, Boeing and the American space agency opted to proceed with the launch.
 Further leaks were discovered during the journey to the station.
 Originally planned for a week-long stay, Starliner will now remain at the station for about three weeks, if there are no further delays, in the hope that Boeing and NASA engineering teams will find a solution to the leak problem.

 Helium is utilized for pressurizing the fuel in the spacecraft's orientation thrusters, which allow the spacecraft to rotate around its axes and orient it to the correct angle.
-In microgravity, the fuel floats in the tank, necessitating the injection of inert gasses like helium to pressurize it towards the outlet pipe without reacting chemically with the fuel.
+In microgravity, the fuel floats in the tank, necessitating the injection of inert gases like helium to pressurize it towards the outlet pipe without reacting chemically with the fuel.
 A significant helium leak could potentially compromise the spacecraft's maneuverability.
 However, the spacecraft is equipped with no fewer than 28 such thrusters, and only five of them did not function during the flight to the space station.
 Four were shut down due to the helium leak and one due to another malfunction.

 "We want to give our teams a little bit more time to look at the data, do some analysis and make sure we're really ready to come home," said Steve Stich, manager of NASA's Commercial Crew Program.
 He added that the four leaking thrusters have been restored to working order, and that everyone "feels very confident” to rely on them for the remainder of the flight.